isaacTadela/Full-Deployment-pipeline/README.md

 ### Setup
 You can basically run  ```terraform init```  to initialize the modules
 run  ```terraform plan```  for a dry-run
-and  ```terraform apply```  this will execute the code and setup the environment in the AWS region "eu-west-3" in about 10 minutes
+and  ```terraform apply -out output.tfplan```  this will execute the code and setup the environment in the AWS region "eu-west-3" in about 10 minutes

 ### A little more advanced setup
 Now suppose we want to provision the same environment for our development and testing teams in Europe but our customers are in the US